-The island of Tongatapu and the nearby smaller islands – all part of the Kingdom of Tonga archipelago in the southern Pacific Ocean – are pictured in this Sentinel-2A image from 23 May.
+The Kingdom of Tonga archipelago The island of Tongatapu and the nearby smaller islands – all part of the Kingdom of Tonga archipelago in the southern Pacific Ocean – are pictured in this Sentinel-2A image from 23 May.

 Tonga’s population is spread across 36 of Tonga’s 169 islands, but about 70% live on this main island.
 The capital, Nukuʻalofa, sits on the island’s north coast and along the Fanga’uta Lagoon.
 The lagoon’s mangroves provide an important breeding ground for fish and birds.